Disruption to football season would be very bad for all of college sports

 Spokespeople for the SEC, Pac-12, Big Ten, ACC and Big 12 all declined to comment or did not respond to requests to comment for this story.

-“A situation with more questions than answers right now,” wrote Herb Vincent, association commissioner for communications at the SEC, in an email declining an interview request.
+“A situation with more questions than answers right now,” wrote Herb Vincent, associate commissioner for communications at the SEC, in an email declining an interview request.

 While the football season is not scheduled to begin for more than four months, social distancing mandates would need to be relaxed well in advance for the season to begin on time.
 Most teams begin preseason camp around Aug.
-1, and schools likely would need to know at least a few weeks in advance, potentially as early as by July 1, whether or not they have the all-clear to have their football players and coaches begin making arrangements to be on campus.
+1, and schools probably would need to know at least a few weeks in advance, potentially as early as by July 1, whether they have the all-clear to have their football players and coaches begin making arrangements to be on campus.

 Iowa State’s Pollard emphasized the tremendous uncertainty around the coronavirus pandemic at this point, expressing hope the season would begin as scheduled while acknowledging the possibility predicted by some experts that pro and college sports won’t return until 2021.
-He also noted that, in the grand scheme of things, if college football can’t be played this fall and winter, it likely means there are far more significant problems confronting the nation.
+He also noted that, in the grand scheme of things, if college football can’t be played this fall and winter, it probably means there are far more significant problems confronting the nation.

 “If we’re not playing college football … that probably means the economy in the United States is a lot worse off than it is today,” Pollard said.
 “So the pain we would feel in college athletics may be minuscule compared to what our country would be feeling.”